-For a month out of the year, the van becomes a residency for artists who work in expanded cinema, video, sound, broadcast, or other areas of experimental transmission.
+For one month out of the year, the van becomes a residency for artists who work in expanded cinema, video, sound, broadcast, or other areas of experimental transmission.
 The residency is site specific, partnering with a geographical area or institution.
 Each residency culminates in a live performance from the van at host location that is recorded and broadcast on cable access in NYC via E.S.P.
 TV program with Manhattan Neighborhood Network (MNN).

 First residency partnership was artist, Ed Bear at Pioneer Works, Brooklyn, NY.
 A live broadcast performance was held after a month of building and fine tuning the radioOrgan inside the van, at Pioneer Works on July 16, 2015.
 Performing were featured resident, Ed Bear, along with Jaiko and Benoit, Joe DeNardo and Ben Greenberg, with sound installations by Emilie Mouchous and MSHR.
 A live radio broadcast recording of event was aired and archived with Clocktower Radio.

 The second residency partnership was with artist, Katherine Bauer at Basilica Hudson, Hudson, NY.
 Bauer's project, "Moon Returns" featured video and analog mixed documentation of varying landscapes around Hudson, NY, inspired from a story of the Moon returning to Earth.
 A live broadcast performance was held as part of 24 Hour Drone Festival on April 23, 2016.
 The performance, featured Bauer along with Scott Kiernan on modular video synthesizer, and Victoria Keddie, and Rose Kallal on modular sound synthesizers.